MontoyaTM/Obsidian-SoftwareEngineering/README.md

-## 000 Index
-This index serves as a reference to a list of principles and practices for Software Engineering.
-The knowledge curated within this index was acquired from various resources throughout my learning experience.
+sThis index serves as a reference to a list of principles and practices for Software Engineering.
+The knowledge curated within this index was acquired from various resources throughout my learning experience. ⋖T⋗

 ### Index Categories: